WoWAnalyzer/WoWAnalyzer/docs/stat-boxes.md

 ## Box layout & order

 The statistic boxes are laid out in rows from left to right for three columns at most, then top to bottom as long as there are boxes.

-**NOTE**: Display box height will disrupt the order layout, so sometimes it's confusing and awkward to get an exact box order.
-If you want certain modules to group together in the box display grid, consider using a combo box instead of many default boxes or grouping similarly sized boxes together.
-** you can also fudge it within a statistic a la https://github.com/WoWAnalyzer/WoWAnalyzer/blob/master/src/Parser/Paladin/Holy/Modules/PaladinCore/CastBehavior.js

 Typically two STATISTIC_ORDER values are used in spec statistic boxes. `CORE` is for base spec abilities, resources, and core spec procs; `OPTIONAL` is used for sometimes-things like talents or minor constants like relics and artifact traits.
 In detail, the [STATISTIC_ORDER](../src/Main/STATISTIC_ORDER.js) uses this ordering, first > last: `CORE` > `DEFAULT` > `OPTIONAL` > `UNIMPORTANT`.

+**NOTE**: Display box height will disrupt the order layout, so sometimes it's confusing and awkward to get an exact box order.
+If you want certain modules to group together in the box display grid, consider using a combo box instead of many default boxes, or perhaps grouping similarly sized boxes together.

+Fudge edition: You can make a stacked column of statistic boxes by constructing two or more related statistic boxes together in the statistic.
+See [Holy Paladin's CastBehavior module](../src/Parser/Paladin/Holy/Modules/PaladinCore/CastBehavior.js) for an example.

 ## Imports used